imuli/treehash/README.md

 * `hexstring = blake2s1.toHex(words)`

-  Render a hexdecimal string suitable for displaying a hash.
+  Render a hexadecimal string suitable for displaying a hash.

 For example, the outline of a function to hash a tree: